Building a business around the Amazon Buy Box is a road to ruin. Here’s why FBA sellers should stop trying to win the Amazon Buy Box.

 So even when you win, you don’t really win.

-The three reasons you should not rely on Amazon’s Buy Box
+The three reasons you should not rely on the Amazon Buy Box

 - It’s a zero sum game.
 Only one winner (at a time).
 Only one person wins, everyone else loses.
 Welcome to the worst odds in the universe.